RUB-SysSec/Marx/README.md

 This is the case for example for short functions that do just zero a register and do nothing more.
 See for further details the helper script `ida_win_find_blacklist_functions.py`.

-## Evaluation Data

-The data used to evaluate Marx is available at [zenodo.org](https://zenodo.org/record/238686).